 • Thank you to everyone who has taken the time to get involved and share their views and feedback with us so far.
 It is hugely appreciated.

-• Below you will find a summary of the process that we undertook, the methods we used and the feedback we received along with revised timescales for next steps.
+• Below you will find a summary of the process that we undertook, the methods we used and the feedback we received along with the revised timescales for next steps.

 Our new local strategy is being developed to reflect the national all-age Autism Strategy and accompanying implementation plan/ policy guidance that was published in 2021.